Ambal Brahmapureeswarar Temple

 The temple has a three-tiered rajagopuram, the entrance tower and all the shrines are enclosed in rectangular walls.
 The temple has four daily rituals at various times from 6:00 a.m. to 8 p.m., and three yearly festivals on its calendar, namely Margazhi Tiruvathirai during the Tamil month of Margazhi (December - January), Kodabisheakam during Chittirai (April - May) and Aipassi Annabishekam during Aippassi (October - November) being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

-As per Hindu legend, Brahma, one of the trinities in Hindu mythology, worshipped Shiva in the temple to regain his original form.
-He was earlier cursed by Shiva to be a swan.
+As per Hindu legend, the god Brahma was cursed by Shiva to be a swan.
+He worshipped Shiva in the temple to regain his original form.
 Brahma is believed to been propitiated from his curse, after have taken a holy dip in Annam Poigai, the temple tank, before worshipping Shiva.
-As per another legend, Vinayaga in the temple is known as Patikkacupu Pillayar as he is believed to have offered a padi (a measuring tool) to the ruling king of the region named Nantan during a famine.
-The deity is also believed to have been worshiped by Manmatha, the cupid.
+As per another legend, Ganesha in the temple is known as Patikkacupu Pillayar as he is believed to have offered a padi (a measuring tool) to the ruling king of the region named Nantan during a famine.
+Shiva is also believed to have been worshiped by the love-god Kamadeva.